hku-mars/dyn_small_obs_avoidance/README.md

 # dyn_small_obs_avoidance

-# Avoiding dynamic small obstacles with onboard sensing and computating on aerial robots
+### Avoiding dynamic small obstacles with onboard sensing and computating on aerial robots

 This repository is used for UAV dynamic small obstacles avoidance.
 It is a complete system for lidar-based UAV, including FAST-LIO slam, time-accumulated KD-Tree mapping and kinodynamic A* search modules.
 It is able to avoid dynamic small obstacles (down to 20mm diameter bars) by running at 50Hz.

 ![RAL_coverfigure6](https://user-images.githubusercontent.com/23183555/109411264-d39ccf00-79db-11eb-85d3-764a6b17235d.png)

 ![outdoor2_movingobs](https://user-images.githubusercontent.com/23183555/109411282-f202ca80-79db-11eb-8ae0-704bda25ff12.png)

-The source code will be available by April.

 Related paper:
 "Avoiding dynamic small obstacles with onboard sensing and computating on aerial robots",